dansmyers/IntroToCS-2020/Unit-2-Lists_and_Dictionaries/Project-It's_a_Secret_to_Everybody.md

 - W for J
 - M for N.

-Although substitution ciphers are easy to implement they are insecure, because they’re vulnerable to **frequency analysis attack**.
+Although substitution ciphers are easy to implement, they are insecure, because they’re vulnerable to **frequency analysis attack**.
+This is the method Holmes uses to break the Dancing Men cipher in the story.

 The letters of English words are not randomly distributed: *e* is the most common (about 13% of occurrences), followed by *t* (9%) and then *a* (8%).
 Letters *q* and *z* each account for less than 1% of occurrences in common English text.